Last Updated: 21 May 2015

 - Click here to place an order for a DNA test at Family Tree DNA

-We now have seventeen participants whose DNA results are shown in the Y-Results page.
+We now have eighteen participants whose DNA results are shown in the Y-Results page.
 All live in the United States and are currently grouped in two separate lineages (plus one 'unassigned' lineage) as shown by the colors in the Y-results page.

 Lineage I includes twelve participants: